The Art of Public Speaking / Giving Talks

 – Think of people who you feel are good communicators.
 Why are they good communicators?
 One Bible speaker once said you know when you understand something because you’re able to simply communicate it to others.
 If you don’t understand what you’re saying, few people will.

-- Use stories, illustrations, props to add to your talk.
-If you are comfortable using video clips, Powerpoint, other visual programmes then use them.
+– Use stories, illustrations, props to add to your talk.
+But don’t do so unnecessarily as everyone has got bored on endless PowerPoint!
+If you are comfortable using video clips, PowerPoint, other visual programmes then use them.
 Control them yourself or get someone to do this.
 Make sure they are cued up, that the sound is working and at the right level, and that anyone helping knows the timings etc.

 – Time yourself.
 Many a youth work talk falls flat because it goes on too long.
 Be efficient in use of words and time.
 Be precise.
 Short and sharp.

 – Having said this, be open to the situation.
 Be open to the Holy Spirit.
 See below.